Oded2/Code-Vault-HTML/README.md

 CSS powered by bootstrap (https://getbootstrap.com/)

-*index.html*
+_index.html_

 This is the home page for the fun-projects section.
 Features descriptions of the page and a "Show Me" button under each box, redirecting to the respected page.

-*encrypt.html*
+_encrypt.html_

 Can be used to encrypt text using a password and hashing method.
 Good for fun messgaes with friends, but not reccomended for actual encryption.

-*decrypt.html*
+_decrypt.html_

 Can be used to decrypt text using a password and hashingm method.
 Will decrypt any encrypted text from the encrypter, using the smae password and hashing method.

-*CCvalidator.html*
+_CCvalidator.html_

 Will validate any credit card.
-Does *not* store your credit card in any way possible, the whole operation is through javascript.
+Does _not_ store your credit card in any way possible, the whole operation is through javascript.

-*CCgenerator.html*
+_CCgenerator.html_

 Will generate any valid credit number using a while loop to find a 16 digit number that turns out to be a valid credit card using the same operation as the credit card validator.
 For demo purposes only.

-*photoData.html*
+_photoData.html_

 This is a tool used to check the metadata in an image.
 Used exif.js library (https://github.com/exif-js) to find the metadata.
-No information stored on the device, everything happens locally.
+No information stored, everything happens locally.

 **Python Encrypter**

-*main.py*
+_main.py_

-Main file to open to first use this, uses all the operations from *secretKey.py* and can encrypt and decrypt text files.
+Main file to open to first use this, uses all the operations from _secretKey.py_ and can encrypt and decrypt text files.

-*secret.py*
+_secret.py_

 This file is the file used to power main file with it's functions.

 **Contact**